clis013/ReRoot_codeNection26/README.md

 > **“Given what I am carrying right now, what should actually change within what I can realistically handle?”**

-**ReRoot is designed around this gap.**

-Rather than maximising productivity, ReRoot helps students recognise imbalance earlier and make more sustainable decisions about **workload, priorities and recovery**.
+**ReRoot is designed around this gap.** Rather than maximising productivity, ReRoot helps students recognise imbalance earlier and make more sustainable decisions about **workload, priorities and recovery**.

----
+<br> <br>
 ## 🌱 Our Solution

 **ReRoot is a stress and workload decision-support app that represents the user's situation as a living virtual garden.**

-It combines:

-- workload information,
-- daily self-reported state,
-- natural stress-dump conversations,

-to help determine whether the user's current situation is:
+It combines **workload information, daily self-reported state and natural stress-dump conversations** to help determine whether the user's current situation is:

 **🟢 Manageable · 🟡 Strained · 🔴 Overloaded**

 Instead of asking an already overwhelmed student to organise and analyse everything manually, ReRoot helps turn unstructured thoughts into clearer information and actionable guidance.
 It then helps the user decide what should **stay, move, change or pause**.

 ### Core Experience

 > **Dump → Recognise → Rebalance**

----
+<br> <br>

-## Core Features
+## ✨ Core Features

-### 🌳 1.
-Interactive Garden
+### Interactive Garden 🌳

 The garden gives users an immediate visual overview of their current condition.